robertsdotpm/p2pd/docs/source/built/http_framework.rst

 Lightweight web framework
 ===========================

-If you're a Python developer you may have used popular web frameworks like Flask or Django.
+If you're a Python developer you may have used frameworks like Flask before.
-These projects can be complex and require many third-party dependencies to run.
-What's interesting about Python is that it's standard library already includes everything you need for a web framework.
+These projects are useful for web developers but usually require many dependencies to use.
+What's interesting about Python is it's standard library includes everything for a web framework already.
+What I've done is wrap such components in a flask-like interface -- using P2PD for the networking.
-It's just not that well documented.

-For example: there's code that will process a HTTP request, parse URLs, and more.
-What I've done is wrap these components in an interface similar to flask with P2PD for the networking.
-The result is a light-weight, async web framework, that properly supports multiple interfaces, address families, and transports.

 .. literalinclude:: ../../examples/example_16.py
     :language: python3

-As you can see functions in the web framework are decorated with a REST method.
+Functions in the web framework are decorated with a REST method.
-They use async await, a pipe back to the client, and introduce a v parameter -- with access to relevant HTTP information.
+Their parameters take a pipe back to the client and introduce a v parameter.
 The structure of v looks like this:

 .. code-block:: python